Latest revision: Cabinet Order No. 307 of June 7, 2000

 (Referral, etc. to the Council on Customs, Tariff, Foreign Exchange and other Transactions)

-Article 2.The Minister of Finance shall, if it is found necessary to take the measure relating to retaliatory duty, etc., promptly refer the matter to the Council on Customs, Tariff, Foreign Exchange and other Transactions; provided, however, that this does not apply to the case where it is found necessary to immediately take the measure relating to retaliatory duty, etc.
+Article 2.The Minister of Finance shall, if it is found necessary to take the measure relating to retaliatory customs duty, etc., promptly refer the matter to the Council on Customs, Tariff, Foreign Exchange and other Transactions; provided, however, that this does not apply if it is found necessary to immediately take the measure relating to retaliatory customs duty, etc.

-(2)The Minister of Finance shall, in the case where the measure relating to retaliatory duty, etc. has been taken pursuant to the provisions of the proviso to the preceding paragraph, promptly report the details of the measure to the Council on Customs, Tariff, Foreign Exchange and other Transactions.
+(2)The Minister of Finance shall, when the measure relating to retaliatory customs duty, etc. has been taken in the situation falling under the case provided for in the proviso to the preceding paragraph, promptly report the details of the measure to the Council on Customs, Tariff, Foreign Exchange and other Transactions.